UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Key Takeaways

-• Heat pump water heaters work like a refrigerator in reverse, pulling warmth from the surrounding air to heat the water in the tank.
+• Heat pump water heaters work like a refrigerator in reverse, pulling warmth from the surrounding air to heat the water in your tank.

-• Most residential units are “hybrid” systems, meaning they switch to standard electric resistance heating during periods of high demand to ensure you don’t run out of hot water.
+• Most residential units operate as “hybrid” systems, meaning they automatically switch to standard electric resistance heating during periods of high demand to ensure you never run out of hot water.

-• Proper airflow is essential for efficiency, requiring installation in a room with at least 1,000 cubic feet of space (roughly the size of a 10×12 bedroom) to function correctly.
+• Proper airflow is absolutely essential for efficiency, requiring installation in an unconditioned space with at least 700 cubic feet of ambient air to function correctly.

 Diagram showing a heat pump water heater working in reverse of a refrigerator to move heat into water.